 - Mild case: A point in the Harry Potter universe is that people in paintings, photographs and the like can actually move, even out of frame.
 So it's not inexplicable or off camera, but it still gets creepy when you see Umbridge's office hanging full with pictures of cats, miaowing and moving.

-- Mrs. Munson talks to her dead husband's portrait in the 2004 remake of The Ladykillers, and while the portrait never talks back, it does react to the events around it (most obviously with an expression of surprise at an explosion, and a satisfied smirk at a Karmic Death).
+- Mrs. Munson talks to her dead husband's portrait in the 2004 remake of The Ladykillers by the Coen brothers, and while the portrait never talks back, it does react to the events around it (most obviously with an expression of surprise at an explosion, and a satisfied smirk at a Karmic Death).

 - The film version of Catch-22 has a scene in Major Major's office, which has a photograph of FDR on a wall.
 As Major Major talks with Sgt.
 Towser, he paces in circles around the room, causing the photo to disappear from view and then reappear, replaced in succession with pictures of Churchill and Stalin.

 - Ghostbusters II: Vigo's painting does this a couple of times in addition to his more over-the-top stuff.

 - The painting in the hotel foyer from In the Mouth of Madness does this, showing a couple going for a romantic walk along the river degenerating into tentacled beasts.

 - The old man's headstone portrait in Cemetery Man changes expression from serious (at first) to smug (when Francesco realizes that She is the old guy's widow) to anger (when She and Francesco are having sex on his grave).

 - Played for Laughs in Hopscotch.
 Kendrig is being hunted by the CIA because he's writing a book exposing their dirty tricks.
 In a Refuge in Audacity, he hides out in the summer house rented by his CIA boss.
 A scene has Kendrig typing out the manuscript and addressing a photograph of his boss on the desk, which changes from a smile to a frown.